80. The Clearwater Meets the Snake

 (view east, upstream)

-Proving his ability to put visual information together to imagine the larger geography around him, Clark realized that the Snake, or Kimooenem as the Nez Perces called it, was part of the river he had named for Lewis three months and 250 miles ago, when they were among the Shoshones.
+Once again showing his ability to combine Indian information with his own successive, discrete visual impressions of local topography, into mental pictures of the larger geography around him, Clark realized that the Snake, or Kimooenem as the Nez Perces called it, was the lower part of the river he had named for Lewis three months and 250 miles ago, when they were among the Shoshones.

 Clark described the land here as a treeless, "high level plain," where Nez Perces were harvesting camas and cous (pronounced "cowz") roots, both of which were staple foods and valuable trade goods.
 Lewiston, Idaho (center and left), named for Meriwether Lewis, was founded in 1860 as a supply center for the nearby gold fields.
 In the lower right corner of the picture is a fragment of Clarkston, Washington.

 From Discovering Lewis & Clark from the Air